lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 If you run RCS in a stand-alone Docker container, as described in [Deploying Java Remote Connector Server in a Docker Container](https://community.forgerock.com/t/deploying-java-remote-connector-server-in-a-docker-container), you can publish the debugger port in the [docker run](https://docs.docker.com/engine/reference/commandline/run) command using the [--publish, -p](https://docs.docker.com/engine/reference/commandline/run/#publish) flag.

 Because localhost reference in a stand-alone container will depend on the host platform, you might not be able to use the default JDWP options defined by the ICF.
 Also, there is no standard way to update the environment variables in a running Docker container.
-Thus, including the JDWP options in the `OPENICF_OPTS` environment variable at the time an RCS container is created (with the [docker run](https://docs.docker.com/engine/reference/commandline/run) command) is probably the most practical way of enabling debugging.
+Thus, including the JDWP options in the `OPENICF_OPTS` environment variable at the time an RCS container is created (with the [docker run](https://docs.docker.com/engine/reference/commandline/run) command) is probably the most practical way of enabling debugging, because it will allow to include the host information in the address option.
+For example, on a macOS, you can reference the host machine address with `address=0.0.0.0:5005` inside a Docker container.
+Alternatively, you can allow a debugger connection from any host in the JDWP options with `address=*:5005`.
+To prevent external access, you can bind the debugging port on the host machine to the localhost IP in the `--publish, -p` flag.

 For example: